AlDrean/MyDND/PaladinHomebrew/Smites_CHAR.md

 **Control Aspect:** Counters invisibility, reveals hidden enemies, and provides tactical information to allies.

 **At Higher Levels (Utility-Focused):**
-- **3rd Level:** The light reveals all invisible creatures within 15 feet of the target.
+- **3rd Level:** The branding reveals all invisible creatures within 15 feet of the target.
 Additionally, the target and all invisible creatures in range shed bright light in a 10-foot radius.
 - **4th Level:** The branding reveals the target's true form (if shapechanged), shows illusions for what they are, and reveals all hidden or invisible creatures within 30 feet.
 The light becomes bright light in a 15-foot radius.
 - **5th Level:** The branding creates a 30-foot radius area of bright light centered on the target.
 All invisible creatures in this area become visible, all illusions are revealed, and shapechanged creatures show their true form.
 This effect lasts for the spell's duration.